 Both behavioral and structural remedies are acceptable.
-Although the PCA mentions in its Guidelines on Remedies that it prefers structural over behavioral remedies, its decisional practice shows that, since the PCA was established in 2003, the number of cases where behavioral remedies were imposed does not significantly differ from the number of structural cases.
+The PCA mentions in its guidelines on remedies that it prefers structural over behavioral remedies, and its more recent decisional practice shows that the latter are becoming less frequent - even in vertical concentrations (where structural remedies may be less available) the PCA is becoming more and more reluctant to accept behavioral remedies (although there is an historic number of cases where behavioral remedies were imposed).